aws-samples/containerized-game-servers/craft/README.md

 # A sandbox stateful multiplayer video game

-We use [Craft](https://www.michaelfogleman.com/projects/craft/).
+We use the [Craft](https://www.michaelfogleman.com/projects/craft/) game.
 It is a python-based game server.

 ## Deploy steps
 ### Create Aurora Serverless PostrgeSQL with Data API enabled